 Fossil fuel and energy companies are disproportionately responsible for greenhouse gas emissions that contribute to climate change.
 Companies involved in the production and sale of fossil fuels, including those that generate or sell energy derived from fossil fuels, are eligible for B Corp Certification if they are not engaged in specific prohibited practices regarding extraction, lobbying, and financial incentives; have successfully transitioned their energy portfolio to be at least 50% carbon free; and have committed to make progress towards transitioning to a fully carbon-free portfolio within specified timeframes.

-The marketing practices of companies involved in the production and sale of breastmilk substitutes are controversial because of the risk that certain marketing practices may create an undue influence on a mother’s choice to breastfeed, which could in turn negatively impact the health of infants.
-Companies involved in the marketing of breastmilk substitutes are eligible for B Corp Certification if they have made a formal commitment to the WHO Code; outline where they are not compliant with the Code; and, if listed on the Access to Nutrition Index, are meeting minimum score requirements and making progress towards higher requirements over time.
+The marketing practices of companies involved in the production and sale of breastmilk substitutes, defined by the WHO as products for infants aged 36 months and under, are controversial because of the risk that certain marketing practices may create an undue influence on a mother’s choice to breastfeed, which could in turn negatively impact the health of infants.
+Companies involved in the marketing of breastmilk substitutes are eligible for B Corp Certification if they meet additional requirements.

 Mining Industry (2021)